Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 We have completed I have a temporary residence visa in Spain so would like to stay in Europe.

-I’m currently focusing on undertaking housesits in places I’ve been before which I love (like England) and places I’d consider actually living in future (Andalucia, Switzerland, Zurich and Northern Italy.)
-Though I’m always up for any interesting opportunities that come my way if I can spend time with some lovely pets.
+I’m currently focusing on undertaking housesits in places I’ve been before and love (like England) and places I’d consider actually living in the future (Andalucia, Switzerland, Zurich, and Northern Italy).
+However, I’m always up for any interesting opportunities that come my way if I can spend time with some lovely pets.

-Where to find out more about Chelsea; her website and Instagram
+Where to find out more about Chelsea: her website

 Are You Ready to Start House Sitting?